samjulien/blog/_posts/2018-07-24-a-look-at-android-ml-kit-the-machine-learning-sdk.markdown

 ---
 layout: post
 title: A Look at Android ML Kit - the Machine Learning SDK
-description: In this article, you will learn about the different APIs available in the Google's ML Kit (the machine learning SDK).
-You will also learn how to create an application that uses one of the APIs
+description: Learn about the different APIs available in Google's ML Kit (mobile machine learning SDK).
+You will also learn how to create an application that uses one of its APIs.
 date: 2018-07-24 18:30
 category: Technical Guide, Mobile, Android
 author: